 - High blood pressure is the second leading cause of kidney failure among African Americans, and remains the leading cause of death overall in African Americans due to its link with heart attacks and strokes.

-The National Kidney Foundation is dedicated to preventing kidney and urinary tract diseases, improving the health and well-being of individuals and families affected by these diseases and increasing the availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 For more information, www.kidney.org.